Nico Lodeiro scores as Sounders knock off Tigres in Leagues Cup

 A long-awaited call was made Tuesday.

-Sounders midfielder Nico Lodeiro has played 27 minutes in MLS competitions this year due to a knee injury that needed surgery in May.
-A tournament game seemed an unlikely scenario for his most significant run of the year, but Sounders coach Brian Schmetzer substituted his captain into the Leagues Cup match in the 65th minute.
+Sounders midfielder Nico Lodeiro has played a mere 27 minutes in Major League Soccer competitions this year due to a knee injury that needed surgery in May.
+A tournament game seemed an unlikely scenario for his most significant run of the season, but Sounders coach Brian Schmetzer substituted his captain into the Leagues Cup match in the 65th minute.

 Liga MX side Tigres UANL must have forgot Lodeiro’s resume.
 He reminded everyone in the 70th minute when he dribbled downfield unmarked, pulling up for a left-footed shot about 35 yards from the goal.
 Tigres keeper Miguel Ortega couldn’t protect the upper corner, Lodeiro scoring and teammate Cristian Roldan getting the assist.

 The shot iced an eventual 3-0 victory for the Sounders against Tigres in the home side’s Leagues Cup opener and debut.
-Seattle advances to face the winner of Thursday’s match between MLS side Orlando City and Liga MX side Santos Laguna.
+Seattle, which is 5-8-2 all-time against Liga MX teams, advances to face the winner of Thursday’s match between MLS side Orlando City and Liga MX side Santos Laguna.
 The semifinal match will be played in September.

-As most of 17,077 at Lumen Field cheered, Lodeiro took of his shoe to mimic a call to his late father.
+As most of the 17,077 in attendance at Lumen Field cheered, Lodeiro took off his shoe to mimic a call to his late father.
 It’s the Uruguayan’s signature celebration after goals, yesterday’s call being Lodeiro’s first goal since the playoffs in November 2020.

+“I admit, it was a long time, it was becoming a really long time,” Lodeiro said, as translated from Spanish, of returning from injury.
+“This is the type of thing that gives me back my confidence to show that you put in the hard work and you get rewarded.
+I still feel that I need to play more, play more minutes.
+But this is the type of reward when you work hard.”

 Lodeiro replaced forward Fredy Montero on the field.
 For the second consecutive match, Montero scored seconds before being taken out of a game.
 He did so in a 1-1 draw against FC Dallas last week at Lumen Field.